coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

 }
 ```

-> the word `laundry` can now be highlighted in the human text. bibs are basically one step up from socialmedia hashtags, allowing mere mortals to connect words to other words using pencil or keyboard.
+> the word `laundry` can now be highlighted in the human text. bibs are basically one step up from socialmedia hashtags, allowing mere mortals to connect words to other words using pencil, voice or keyboard.

 There's no precise predicates or properties (just 'this points to that', which empowers citizen annotation (an essential precursor of RDF).